danielwoodie/fireplace/content/blog/post-1.md

       </p>
       <p>Instead of flipping a coin, you may be interested in something that could follow a similar framework: investment returns over multiple years.
 One year you may get 8% return, another year 10%, and another 7%, and so on.
 This is relevant because you may be investing over a series of years and want to have some idea about how your investments might look after 10, 20, 30 years or more.
       </p>
       <p>Note about investment advice.
 It's important to keep in mind a common quote in forecasting: All models are wrong, some are useful.
-That is to say, there is no guarantee in these simulations.
-Rather, they
       </p>

 >All models are wrong but some are useful.